Sabour, Pakistan: Infrastructure

-Sabour's location is unique with roads from Gujrat and Kharian meet in Sabour.
+Roads from Gujrat and Kharian meet in Sabour.

 Electricity came in 1966 and fixed line telephone in 1995.
 There are two water turbines to supply fresh water to Sabour which is a project of WHO.
 There is no specific marketplace but there are many shops in Sabour, most of them are situated on both sides of the Gujrat Bhimber road.
 Streets are paved and sewage channels are open but lined.

 Schools

-Sabour has had a primary School since 1905.
+Sabour has had a primary school since 1905.